 Dust off the wet sand and slip into some fresh flip flops and a suitably beachy frock for laid-back meals at the seaside restaurant.

-Noah Blue Café is inside of the Surf House; settle in for lunches of sandwiches, burgers and salads or pick something from the Grab & Go menu to eat at the beach.
-For dinner there’s fresh fish, satisfying steaks and burgers big enough to match the appetite you worked up in the waves.
-Parched?
-Order juices, cocktails, coffees, spirits and wine whenever you please.
-The second eatery, Noah’s Restaurant and Beach House is across the street from the hotel, on the sands of Praia da Física.
+Noah Surf House is a laidback, wood-lined spot for all-day snacking – there are burgers and pizzas, but we'd suggest summoning several sharing dishes, say, the tuna tartare on charcoal toast or asparagus and marscapone risotto.
+The second eatery, Noah Beach House is across the street from the hotel, on the sands of Praia da Física.
 The long pine tables are positioned for sea-view meals and the terrace is strung with lanterns.
 There’s also a cosy fire pit that’s cranked up when the sea breeze takes a chilly turn.
 The menu has a mix of Portuguese and international fare – all made with fresh, local ingredients that include goodies picked from the hotel’s organic garden.
-Order tempura battered cod with spicy saffron aioli or salted sea bass and remember, with homemade salted butter that’s this good, you’re not ruining dinner by indulging in the bread basket; you’re simply being smart.
+Order grilled octopus or John Dory with tomato rice and remember, with homemade salted butter that’s this good, you’re not ruining dinner by indulging in the bread basket; you’re simply being smart.
 Adventure-fuelling buffet breakfasts are laid out in the hotel’s communal kitchen each morning; fresh eggs, fruit and juices, cereals, homemade cakes, yoghurts and jams.

 Watch the waves from the relaxed rooftop bar; there’s an alfresco hot tub to one side and shade-providing parasols to the other.
 Order tart pisco sours and sink into the sea-facing lounge chairs as the sun sets over the horizon.